Marker Logo

 this page online

 40° 17.663′ N, 74° 52.224′ W. Marker is near Washington Crossing, Pennsylvania, in Bucks County.
 It is in Upper Makefield Township.
-Marker is at the intersection of Washington Crossing Road and River Road on Washington Crossing Road.
+It is at the intersection of Washington Crossing Road and River Road on Washington Crossing Road.
 Touch for map.
 Marker is in this post office area: Washington Crossing PA 18977, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Washington’s Crossing and March to Trenton (a few steps from this marker); The Durham Boat (a few steps from this marker); A Nation's Signature Event (within shouting distance of this marker); Washington Crossing the Delaware (about 300 feet away, measured in a direct line); Washington Crossed the Delaware (about 600 feet away); Washington Crossing (about 600 feet away); Washington's Crossing of Delaware (about 700 feet away); The Christmas Night Crossing (approx. ¼ mile away in New Jersey).
+At least 8 other markers are within walking distance of this marker: Washington’s Crossing and March to Trenton (a few steps from this marker); The Durham Boat (a few steps from this marker); A Nation's Signature Event (within shouting distance of this marker); Washington Crossing the Delaware (about 300 feet away, measured in a direct line); Washington Crossed the Delaware (about 600 feet away); Washington Crossing (about 600 feet away); Washington's Crossing of Delaware (about 700 feet away); The Christmas Night Crossing (approx. Ό mile away in New Jersey).
 Touch for a list and map of all markers in Washington Crossing.

 Washington Crossing (McConkey Ferry) Inn image.
 Click for full size.

-Photographed By Beverly Pfingsten, August 18, 2014
+Photographed by Beverly Pfingsten, August 18, 2014

 2. Washington Crossing (McConkey Ferry) Inn